 The biotechnology and pharmaceutical industries are intensely competitive and subject to rapid and significant technological change.
-We are currently aware of various existing therapies that may compete with our product candidates.
-For example, XLH is currently treated with oral phosphate and vitamin D therapy, which may compete with Crysvita.
-Furthermore, B. Braun Medical Inc., or B. Braun, has received orphan drug designation for triheptanoin in Europe for certain LC-FAOD indications and we do not know if B. Braun is planning to initiate clinical development.
-Triheptanoin is also available in food-grade form, which may compete with our pharmaceutical-grade product.
-Investigator-sponsored trials evaluating triheptanoin in multiple indications are ongoing.
-LC-FAOD is currently treated with diet therapy and medium-chain triglyceride oil, which may compete with UX007.
-Glut1 DS is currently treated primarily with the ketogenic diet and anti-epileptic drugs, which may also compete with UX007, OTC deficiency is currently treated with nitrogen scavenging drugs and severe limitations in dietary protein, which may compete with DTX301.
+We are currently aware of various existing treatments that may compete with our products and product candidates.
+For example, XLH is treated with oral phosphate and vitamin D therapy, which may compete with Crysvita; LC-FAOD is treated with diet therapy and medium-chain triglyceride oil, which may compete with UX007; OTC deficiency is currently treated with nitrogen scavenging drugs and severe limitations in dietary protein, which may compete with DTX301; and GSD1a is currently treated with corn starch, which may compete with DTX401.
+Triheptanoin is available in food-grade form, which may compete with our pharmaceutical-grade product.
+Furthermore, investigator-sponsored trials evaluating triheptanoin in multiple indications are ongoing.
 Gene therapy, gene correction, RNA-based therapies, and other approaches may also emerge for the treatment of any of the disease areas in which we focus.

 We have competitors both in the United States and internationally, including major multinational pharmaceutical companies, specialty pharmaceutical companies, biotechnology companies, startups, academic research institutions, government agencies, and public and private research institutions.
 Many of our competitors have substantially greater financial, technical, and other resources, such as larger research and development staff and experienced marketing and manufacturing organizations.
 Additional mergers and acquisitions in the biotechnology and pharmaceutical industries may result in even more resources being concentrated in our competitors.
 As a result, these companies may obtain regulatory approval more rapidly than we are able to and may be more effective in selling and marketing their products as well.
 Smaller or early-stage companies may also prove to be significant competitors, particularly through collaborative arrangements with large, established companies.
 Competition may increase further as a result of advances in the commercial applicability of technologies and greater availability of capital for investment in these industries.
 Our competitors may succeed in developing, acquiring, or licensing on an exclusive basis, products that are more effective or less costly than any product candidate that we may develop, or achieve earlier patent protection, regulatory approval, product commercialization, and market penetration than we do.
-Additionally, technologies developed by our competitors may render our potential product candidates uneconomical or obsolete, and we may not be successful in marketing our product candidates against competitors.
+Additionally, technologies developed by our competitors may render our potential products and product candidates uneconomical or obsolete, and we may not be successful in marketing our products and product candidates against competitors.